 Find 50 Potential Customers To Talk To

 Jordan and I recommend speaking to 50 customers: this likely means your target list needs to be 300+ companies, assuming 1 and 6 cold outreaches is willing to speak with you.
-Your cold outreach to to these customers is a learning exercise.
-You are likely thinking: “nobody is going to reply to me!” - and that’s exactly the point .If you can’t find 50 companies out of 300 or so willing to speak, there’s a good chance the problems you have identified are not ‘hair on fire’ enough to create true urgency, or the messaging/targeting is off.
+Cold outreach messaging itself is a learning exercise.
+You are likely thinking: “nobody is going to reply to me!” - and that’s exactly the point.
+If you can’t find 50 companies out of 300 (or so) willing to speak, there’s a good chance the problems you have identified is not right.
+If you’ve identified a hair-on-fire problem, customers will feel real urgency to connect.

-Customer Outreach (Emailing)
+Initial Customer Outreach

 In your initial outreach, rather than asking to hop on a Zoom or call, you want to start by offering some sort of value exchange for the customer.
 The power of reciprocity is powerful.
 What do we mean by value exchange?
 Let’s say you’re validating a new SaaS tool leveraging AI to help build lead lists.